8 Best Breadmakers in Australia (2025)

 Overall Verdict

-At its price point, the Breville BBM800XL breadmaker is a good bargain, as it offers a very large loaf size.
-It has a collapsible kneading blade and interior light when viewing the baking progress.
-You also get power interruption control that keeps your baking going when there is a power outage.
+At its price point, the Breville BBM800XL breadmaker is a good bargain.
+It offers a considerable loaf size, a collapsible kneading blade, and an interior light for viewing the baking progress.
+It also has power interruption control, which keeps baking during a power outage.

 Check Price